NewtonScript/newtonscript.github.com/CONTRIBUTING.md

 We welcome feedback, bug fixes, content & display improvements, and translations.
 Ultimately, what gets accepted and merged into the project is up to NewtonScript.org staff (specifically, [Morgan Aldridge](https://github.com/morgant), the current project maintainer), but you are encouraged to submit any suggestions.

-Please submit errors/corrections, additions, and feature requests via [the newtonscript.github.com GitHub project's issue tracker](https://github.com/NewtonScript/newtonscript.github.com/issues).
+Please submit errors/corrections, additions, and feature requests via the project’s [issue tracker](https://github.com/NewtonScript/newtonscript.github.com/issues).

 ## What You Need